AdobeDocs/workfront.en/help/quicksilver/workfront-basics/mobile-apps/using-the-workfront-mobile-app/workfront-for-ios.md

 feature: Get Started with Workfront
 exl-id: dcf52fc5-8029-49e0-bf6a-0733df334dc2
 ---
-# Adobe Workfront for iOS
+# [!DNL Adobe Workfront] for [!DNL iOS]

-The [!DNL Adobe Workfront] app allows you to access your work on any iOS device.
+The [!DNL Adobe Workfront] app allows you to access your work on any [!DNL iOS] device.
 You can install and use the [!DNL Workfront] mobile app on phones and tablets running iOS 10 or later.
-A dedicated [!DNL Workfront] mobile app is available for both the iPhone and the iPad.
+A dedicated [!DNL Workfront] mobile app is available for both the [!DNL iPhone] and the [!DNL iPad].

-For information about logging in to the mobile app, see the section [Log in to the Workfront mobile app](../../../workfront-basics/manage-your-account-and-profile/managing-your-workfront-account/log-in-to-workfront.md#log) in the article [Log in to Adobe Workfront](../../../workfront-basics/manage-your-account-and-profile/managing-your-workfront-account/log-in-to-workfront.md).
+For information about logging in to the mobile app, see the section [Log in to the [!UICONTROL Workfront] mobile app](../../../workfront-basics/manage-your-account-and-profile/managing-your-workfront-account/log-in-to-workfront.md#log) in the article [Log in to [!DNL Adobe Workfront]](../../../workfront-basics/manage-your-account-and-profile/managing-your-workfront-account/log-in-to-workfront.md).

-## Home
+## [!UICONTROL Home]

 The [!UICONTROL Home] area allows you to work directly on tasks, issues, and approvals assigned to you.
 From the [!UICONTROL Home] area of the app, you can: